 Attorney David Matthews has focused on pharmaceutical law for more than 15 years.
 With 75 employees, his firm aggressively represents victims of dangerous drugs and medical devices, a well as personal injury cases that include GM Recalls.
+You can reach Mr. Matthews through this contact form.

 In the News